 Cost is a big factor for most parents, and monitors can vary in price.
 Set a budget for what you are willing to spend, then look for monitors that offer the most features without breaking the bank.
 Thinking of having more kids down the road?
 Buying a package with multiple cameras now may save you money in the long-term.

 How/When to Know That You Need One

 The American Academy of Pediatrics (AAP) has recommended that all infants sleep in the same room as their parents for the first 6-12 months of life.
 Newborns can usually sleep anywhere, so most parents keep them close during those early days to soak in all of those adorable baby sounds.

-Most parents find that a monitor comes in handy once their baby is ready to transition into the nursery for overnight, or if the baby is napping in a separate room.
+Most parents find that a monitor comes in handy once their baby is ready to transition into the nursery overnight or if the baby is napping in a separate room.
 They can also be useful for keeping a silent eye on older kids who are spending time playing in another area.
-If you like the reassurance that your little ones are breathing and safe, but enjoy the convenience of being able to get tasks done apart from your kids, a monitor can help to simplify life as a parent.
+If you like the reassurance that your little ones are breathing and safe but enjoy the convenience of being able to get tasks done apart from your kids, a monitor can help to simplify life as a parent.

 For families who live in apartments or other small spaces where noise travels easily, chances are you will hear if your baby cries.
 In this case, a simple sound only model may be all you need for the occasional use.

 Once infants are mobile or no longer sleeping in cribs, having the ability to make sure they are still in bed (or in the room at all) can be extremely helpful.
 Some units will even allow you to snap a picture or record those tiny baby snores.